Victorxxiv/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles ; Displays  /etc/passwd and  /etc/hosts
 4-lastlines ; displays the last 10 lines of /etc/passwd
-5-firstlines ; displays the first 10 lines of etc passwd
+5-firstlines ; displays the first 10 lines of etc passwd 6-third_line ; display third line of the file iacta